Cgamez28/Web_book_store/README.md

 # User Stories

+1. **As a User**, I want to log in to my account, so i access the application's features.

 ## Customer Stories

 1. **As a customer**, I want to see a list of available books, so I can choose which one to buy.